 Skip to main content

-Period Diarrhea: Causes, Treatment, and How to Manage It
+Period Diarrhea: Causes, Treatment, and How To Manage It

 Women experience a range of symptoms before and during their period—tender breasts, bloating, headaches, abdominal pain, and even diarrhea¹.
 Yes—period diarrhea is a normal symptom for many women.
 Diarrhea during menstruation is a common phenomenon that occurs due to the same hormonal changes that cause your uterus to contract and shed its lining each month².